EldritchElli/SDW/tags.md

 ### Range X

-Target a creature, a object, or a space within an aproximate distance.
+Target a creature, a object, or a space within X metres.

-Adjacent: directly beside.
-Near: the distance you can throw a bulky stone.
-Far: anywhere you can see.

 ### Clense X